-(See the below photo, where the rider is absorbing their weight into the balance bar, making as little impact as possible by having soft ankles, knees and hips)
+The rider is absorbing their weight into the Balance Bar, making as little impact as possible by having soft ankles, knees and hips.

 By absorbing this impact through your ankles, knees and hips, you lower your centre of gravity.
 You also absorb all the extra impact through your body so that you keep controlled, balanced and stylish for the duration of your trick.

-It all comes down to repetition, which in turn will quieten the noise of the brain trying to oppose the correct snowboard technique.
+Trick Tip: It all comes down to repetition, which in turn will turn off the noise in your brain trying to oppose the correct snowboard technique.
 Acknowledging when you don't land with soft ankles, knees and hips.
 On the same hand, compliment yourself when you do land with the correct technique.

 Ten thousand successful softer landings later, you will have your box and rail game dialled and be doing tricks you never thought possible!

-In this tutorial, we used our snowboard training board, bindings and balance bar.
+In this tutorial, we used our Training boards, Bindings and Balance Bar.
 Click the links below to learn more, or purchase your own so you can train your snowboarding all year round!

 Our Goal Is To Improve Your Riding!